rootVIII/s3zilla/README.md

 If you attempt to upload a <b>directory</b> to a selected bucket, it will be converted into a compressed .zip format prior to upload.
 <br><br>
+A trailing / after a name in the file explorer denotes a directory.
+<br><br>
 Multiple files can be selected at once for a single upload or download.
 <br><br>
 The code for the Windows version is exactly the same as the Linux version with the exception of some